ViggoLagerstedtEkholm/MatchBuddies/README.md

 # MatchBuddies
 This application was built in ASP.NET Core 5.0 and EF Core 6 and uses authentication with the help of identity.
+Designing the website was done with Bootstrap v5.0.0.
+Using AJAX to call the WEBAPI.

 The website supports following requirements:
 1. Login